-Ethereum is transitioning from a PoW to a PoS consensus mechanism, and this requires ETH stakers to run validators that will operate and secure the network.
-To participate, a staker must run a validator by depositing 32 ETH and putting them “at stake”, commonly referred to as “staking”.
-Once a validator is active on the network, as long as it stays persistently online and responds to calls to sign data in a timely and correct manner, it will be rewarded every ~6.4 minutes (an “epoch“) with a small amount of ETH.
-However, missed calls to sign data result in small amounts of ETH being subtracted from the validator’s balance, and bad behavior or excessive time spent offline can result in the validator being forcibly removed, or “slashed”, from the network.
+Ethereum is transitioning from PoW to PoS, requiring Eth stakers to run validators that will operate and secure the network.
+To participate, stakers must deposit 32 Eth and put them “at stake.”
+This process is known as staking.
+Once a validator is active on the blockchain, as long as it stays online and responds to calls to sign data, it will be rewarded every ~6.4 minutes (an “epoch“) with a small amount of Eth.
+On the other hand, if the validator goes offline or has an issue and misses calls to sign data, the network subtracts a small amount of Eth from the validator’s balance.
+And suppose a validator participates in malicious acts or spends excessive time offline.
+In that case, it risks being slashed, losing up to the entire 32 Eth deposit, and being forcibly removed from the network.

-As you can see, a potential staker must decide if the rewards from running nodes on the Ethereum blockchain are worth the risk of their investment being reduced or even eliminated if they can’t achieve close to 100% uptime.
+As you can see, potential stakers must decide if the rewards from running validators on the Ethereum blockchain are worth the risk of their ETH capital being reduced or even eliminated if they can’t achieve close to 100% uptime.

-However, achieving infrastructure resilience for Ethereum staking has proven to be exceedingly difficult.
-Strict protocol rules and decentralization guidelines limit configuration redundancy, preventing the same validator client from running simultaneously on multiple nodes.
-And, as we are still in the early stages of the industry, there is still a lot of standardization and regulation that needs to be done before reaching an acceptable and stable status quo.
+Achieving infrastructure resilience for Ethereum staking has proven to be exceedingly difficult.
+Its strict protocol rules limit traditional configuration redundancy, preventing the same validator client from running simultaneously on multiple nodes.
+And as we are still in the early stages of the industry, there is still a lot of standardization and regulation to be done before reaching an acceptable and stable status quo.

-These challenges have led many stakers both large and small to adopt the same staking infrastructures and services, limiting diversity across components and creating the potential for disastrous consequences if just one component fails.
-The negatives of centralization can also be seen when a majority of validators use a single validator client, as was the case with the Prysm mainnet incident of 2021.
-And, many of the largest custodial staking services collect and store a vast number of private user keys, presenting a significant security risk if the service is ever compromised by a bad actor.
+These challenges have led stakers of all shapes and sizes to adopt the same staking infrastructures and services.
+This limits diversity across components and creates the potential for disastrous consequences if just one part fails.
+The drawbacks of centralization became evident during the Prysm mainnet incident of 2021 when the Prysm validator client failed, causing all of the validators running the client to stop working.
+In addition, many of the largest custodial staking services collect and store private user keys, presenting a significant security risk if a bad actor compromises the service.

-To address how all these potential single points of failure could be mitigated, research on Secret Shared Validators (SSV), aka DVT (Distributed Validator Technology), started back in 2019.
-What started as a research paper conceptualized in collaboration with members of the Ethereum Foundation, is now a fully functional, open-source, decentralized ETH staking protocol running on an incentivized testnet.
-And, plans are in the works for it to become a fully functional, LIVE staking solution in the very near future.
+To address how to mitigate these potential single points of failure, research on Secret Shared Validators (SSV), aka DVT (Distributed Validator Technology), started back in 2019.
+What began as a research paper conceptualized in collaboration with members of the Ethereum Foundation, is now a fully functional, open-source, decentralized Eth staking protocol running on an incentivized testnet.
+And plans are in the works for it to become a fully functional, LIVE staking solution very soon.

 SSV Technology Overview

-SSV (aka DVT or Distributed Validator Technology) enables validators to run portions of a validator key (KeyShares) across a distributed, trustless network, thereby mitigating potential modes of validator failures. ssv.network is the first secure and scalable implementation for distributing validator KeyShares between non-trusting nodes (i.e Operators).
-This means no node on the network needs to trust another to operate, and a certain number of faulty or offline nodes (up to the threshold) can be tolerated without affecting validator performance.
-In addition, no node can recreate a validator key signature on its own or make unilateral decisions on behalf of the validator, paving the way for trustless networks to be distributed across multiple people or staking services.
+SSV (aka DVT or Distributed Validator Technology) enables validators to run portions of a validator key (KeyShares) across a distributed, trustless network, effectively eliminating single points of failure. ssv.network is the first secure and scalable implementation of DV technology using distributed validator KeyShares on non-trusting nodes run by operators.
+Nodes on the network do not need to trust each other to perform their duties, and some nodes can even be faulty or offline without affecting validator performance.
+In addition, no single operator can recreate a validator key signature on its own or make unilateral decisions on behalf of the validator, paving the way for trustless networks to be distributed across multiple people or staking services.

 SSV uses a secure Multi-Party Computation (MPC) threshold scheme with a consensus layer that governs the network.
-Its core strength is its robustness and fault tolerance.
-By trustlessly splitting a validator key across different systems, SSV presents an Ethereum staking infrastructure that reduces the reliance on any one single point of failure that might affect validator performance while simultaneously increasing network security and promoting decentralization across the entire Ethereum protocol.
+Robustness and fault tolerance are its core strengths.
+By splitting a validator key and running the shares across different systems, SSV presents an Ethereum staking infrastructure that reduces the reliance on any one component.
+This eliminates single points of failure, increases network security, and promotes decentralization across the Ethereum protocol.

 Distributed Staking Network

-SSV promotes decentralization, security, and liveness across the Ethereum consensus layer.
-It does it via an active-active redundancy configuration that forms the foundation of ssv.network, a fully decentralized and robust ETH staking network.
-From small DIY stakers to big staking pools, regardless of your staking configuration, you will find the network open and easy to use.
-As long as duties are properly executed, anyone is eligible to provide services and reap the rewards for doing so.
+Active-active redundancy forms the foundation of ssv.network, a fully decentralized and robust Eth staking network.
+Small DIY stakers, big staking pools, and everyone in-between will find the network open and easy to use.
+In addition, anyone is eligible to provide services as an operator and reap the rewards for doing so.

-In addition, because the protocol is open-source, anyone can expand and develop different services on top of ssv.network.
-With this in mind, it becomes easy to imagine staking pools where operators leverage the full potential of SSV, enabling true decentralization from both the operational and withdrawal perspectives, both of which have been limiting factors for decentralized staking pools to date.
+Because the protocol is open-source, anyone can expand and develop different services on top of ssv.network.
+Now, it becomes easy to imagine staking pools where operators leverage the full potential of SSV, enabling true decentralization from the operational and withdrawal perspectives, both of which have been limiting factors for decentralized staking pools to date.

-This type of horizontal scaling is complemented by vertical scaling, allowing individual stakers to view a transparent operator ranking scale and choose who they want to manage their validator(s).
-This provides stakers with the ultimate in choice and validator protection and promotes decentralization across the network.
+Stakers will now have a transparent view of operator ranking scores and use this information to choose the ones they want to manage their validator(s).
+This provides stakers with the ultimate in choice and validator protection and promotes decentralization across the Network.

-- Operators – Infrastructure providers that manage validator KeyShares on behalf of users (stakers) and collect fees for their services.
-Each operator is ranked on a scale of 0-100 by the DAO based on the overall quality of service they provide
+- Operators – Infrastructure providers that manage KeyShares and operate validators on behalf of stakers.
+Operators charge stakers a fee for their services in $SSV.
+Each operator is ranked on a scale of 0-100% based on the overall quality of service they provide.

-- DAO – The governance and driving force of ssv.network decisions.
-Tasked with rewards distribution, grants, funding initiatives, partner programs, validator and operator guidelines, future development, etc.
+- DAO – The decentralized community responsible for governing and making decisions for ssv.network.
+The DAO handles testnet rewards distribution, grant requests and funding, partner programs, validator and operator guidelines, future development, etc.

-SSV operators, ranging from large centralized exchanges to highly technical at-home validators, will have the chance to join the network, earn network rewards, and facilitate staking for users.
+SSV operators, ranging from large centralized exchanges to highly technical at-home validators, can join the network, receive rewards, and facilitate staking for users.

-Making things even more interesting, an SSV operator can offer a variety of different nodes boasting a range of different components, technologies, and clients.
-The end result is an enhanced decentralization of components and the reduction of single points of failure across the entire network.
+Making things even more interesting, SSV operators can offer stakers a variety of nodes running a range of different components, technologies, and clients, further promoting decentralization and reducing single points of failure across.

-DAOs are the epitome of decentralization and transparency as they exist to promote decentralized governance and shield against consolidation of power in the hands of a selected few.
-The SSV DAO, therefore, is a natural extension of the decentralized and open-source protocol.
+A DAO is the epitome of decentralization and transparency as it exists to promote decentralized governance and shield against the consolidation of power into the hands of a selected few.
+Therefore, the SSV DAO is a natural extension of the decentralized and open-source protocol.

-The SSV DAO was created for the sole purpose of decentralizing ownership of ssv.network, and is the Network’s official governing entity.
-Community members can propose and vote for new initiatives, protocol changes, fee structures, and treasury related decisions, in addition to requesting grants for funds to help develop SSV.network.
-In order for the protocol to remain agnostic, decision making via voting is limited to SSV token holders who have the ecosystem’s best interests at heart.
+The SSV DAO was creataed for the sole purpose of decentralizing ownership of ssv.network, and is the network’s official governing entity.
+Community members can propose and vote on new initiatives, protocol changes, fee structures, and treasury-related decisions, and request grants for funds to develop on ssv.network.
+To keep the protocol agnostic and ensure the ecosystem’s health, voting is limited to SSV Network users.

-The SSV DAO is a for-profit DAO and SSV is the token used for governing the ssv.network protocol and treasury.
-The SSV token will comprise the majority of the DAO’s treasury and will be used to execute and enforce the decisions being made.
+The SSV token governs the protocol and treasury, and will comprise the majority of the DAO’s treasury holdings.
+These funds will be used as seed-rounds for grants and to execute and enforce the decisions being made by the DAO.

-In order for the DAO to maximize income, community members mostly contribute to:
+For the DAO to maximize income, community members mainly contribute to:

 - Protocol development and decisions